hotosm/hotosm-website/_posts/2013-02-21-burundi-maybe-a-small-country-but-great-opportunities-for-open-data-with-eurosha.md

 ---
+title:
-title: 'Burundi: maybe a small country, but great opportunities for open data with Eurosha'
+  "Burundi: maybe a small country, but great opportunities for open data with Eurosha"
 date: 2013-02-21 21:59:32 Z
 permalink: updates/2013-02-21_burundi_maybe_a_small_country_but_great_opportunities_for_open_data_with_eurosha
+Summary Text:
-Summary Text: 'One Eurosha country we did not talk about so far here (sorry for this) is Burundi, this small but crowded country between DRC, Rwanda and Tanzania.
+  "One Eurosha country we did not talk about so far here (sorry for this) is Burundi, this small but crowded country between DRC, Rwanda and Tanzania.
 There, Adelina, Alexandra, Anna, Désiré, Gloria, Iolanda and Marion are hosted in Bujumbura, the Capital city, and are lucky to live and work in a big, quite comfortable house